Cumulocity-IoT/cumulocity-app-builder/README.md

 * **GainSight Integration:** Gainsight is integrated with app builder and user can control it from settings page.
 * **New Home Page:** New Home Page with quick start videos, help and support information.
 * **Tabs:** Group your dashboards into tabs.
+* **Dashboard Catalog:** User can select any pre-designed template for dashboard and ability to install dependent runtime widgets.
+* **Widget Catalog:** Now user has ability to install/update runtime widgets directly from Widget Catalog.
+This is single place where user can also find widget details such as documentation, preview, license and author details.

 ## Installation
 **First Time:**